Can Hospice Tell When Death Is Near? | Clear Signs Explained

 • Dementia patients: Can have prolonged periods with fluctuating symptoms making timing uncertain.

-• Organ failure cases: May experience sudden crises followed by recovery before final decline.
+• Organ failure cases: May experience sudden crises followed by temporary stabilization before final decline.

 Hospice teams communicate openly about this uncertainty so families understand that timelines are estimates rather than guarantees.